chathanathil/flutter_provider_v3_architecture/README.md

 # turf_managem

-It is an application to manage a turf
+It is an application to manage a turf (Using Provider v3 architecture)

+An applicatin to manage a turf

-Technology used:
+Technologies used:
+  Frontend:-
     Flutter
+  Backend:-
+    Node js
+  Database:-
+    Mongo DB